Montauk Airport: History

 Montauk Airport was constructed in 1957 to improve access to the East End community, which was being developed as a summer resort.
 Perry Duryea Jr., a former pilot of the Naval Air Transport Service, was one of the early partners of the corporation that developed the airport, and often piloted his own plane between Montauk and Albany while serving as a member of the New York State Assembly.
 The following year, regular flights were proposed between Montauk and LaGuardia Airport in New York City during the summer season for use by vacationers and sport fishermen.

-In 1961 there was attempt by Suffolk County to buy the airport and turn it into a county airport however the deal fell through.
+In 1961 there was attempt by Suffolk County to buy the airport and turn it into a county airport, but the plans ultimately failed.

 The small airport has been used by various celebrities visiting the Hamptons including Mick Jagger who was inspired to write a 1976 song Memory Motel based on an actual Montauk motel.
-He and Bianca Jagger had been staying at the estate of Andy Warhol near Montauk.
+He and Bianca Jagger had been staying at Eothen, the estate of Andy Warhol in Montauk.
 Other celebrities spotted at the airport included Sarah Ferguson, Nicole Kidman, Robert De Niro, Jimmy Buffett, Ray Charles, Aretha Franklin and Lou Reed.

 In 2007, Montauk Airport received two grants from the Federal Aviation Administration to install an Automated Weather Observing System to provide pilots with current weather conditions at the airport and a Precision Approach Path Indicator to visually alert pilots if they are on the glidepath while preparing to land.
 An additional grant was received from the FAA in 2008 to install taxiway edge lights.